RiceD2KLab/HERC_Sp25/1_Data_Wrangling/1.3_Wrangling_App/README.md

 * Download multiple raw TAPR datasets based on selected years and variables to a raw_data folder
 * Choose the data level (e.g., campus, district, region, or state)
 * Save files directly to a specified directory
 * Automatically cleans all raw_data files into a new clean_data folder.
-*     (Properly formats NA values, maps column IDs with real column names, joins  information (Fixes NA value formatting, Joins column id names, joins district/region IDs)
+(Properly formats NA values, maps column IDs with real column names, joins district/region IDs with true names)
-*

 ## Installation & Setup
 For Windows Devices, access the .exe file via box here: